Frequently Asked Questions

 I wrote an article that provides more detail about what mastering is.

-• Well, my approach is to listen.
+Well, my approach is to listen.
+I'v been doing this a long time and it never fails.
 I listen to the artist’s vision, I listen to the mixed record, and I listen to find where there might be a disconnect.
 Then, I get to work.

 I use my tools to round the sharp edges, boost the low points, and make micro and macro adjustments to give a sense of completion, consistency, and unity to your record with just the right amount of loudness, dynamics, and vibe.